wp-plugins/my-wish-list/readme.txt

 = 0.0.2 =
 * Bug fix for wishlists save with no items added

+= 0.0.3 =
+* Fixing jQuery conflict Wish List was having with other plugins

 == Upgrade Notice ==

 = 0.1 =